Deployment and Update FAQ

 • Reset the cloud license

-Note: Confirming a new workspace when it’s not actually new can lead to issues with statistics, cloud services, and licensing.
-Be sure before confirming.
+Confirming a new workspace when it is not actually new can lead to issues with statistics, cloud services, and licensing.
+Make sure you choose the correct option before confirming.

 Updating MongoDB